ajafff/tslint-consistent-codestyle/README.md

   * `export`

 ### Examples
-Here I explain how everything explained above works together.
-As example I use the configuration I use in this project.
+Here you see an example of how everything explained above works together.
+This is the configuration used in this project.

 ```javascript
 "naming-convention": [